 For those participants who have not yet opened a brick and mortar location, there will be consideration for a small business grant assistance package. **There is no guarantee that a grant will be awarded**.
 If a participant is chosen, the winning business will receive up to a $5,000 reimbursable grant provided for rent and utilities (as funds are available), one annual Base Level membership to the Sanford Area Growth Alliance Chamber of Commerce, plus extensive marketing, and business support.
 Additional details will be provided at the class.

 100% Attendance is mandatory for those interested in being eligible for the grant.
-Existing business owners and entrepreneurs may sign up for individual classes.

 The RISE Program is an entrepreneur-development program presented by the Central Carolina Community College Small Business Center, Downtown Sanford, Inc, and the Sanford Area Growth Alliance Chamber of Commerce.
 Other partners may include Business Link NC, the Women's Business Center of NC and SCORE (Senior Core of Retired Executives).